spryker/spryker-docs/docs/pbc/all/content-management-system/202307.0/base-shop/install-and-upgrade/install-features/install-the-file-manager-feature.md

 ---
-title: File Manager feature integration
+title: Install the File Manager feature
-description: File Manager lets you upload and manager your assets effectively.
+description: Learn how to install the File Manager feature, which lets you upload and manage your assets effectively.
 last_updated: Aug 07, 2023
 template: feature-integration-guide-template
 ---